deflax/wiregate/README.md

 # Server Tools

-./gen-ip-database.sh - generate an ip pool for wireguard peers

 ./wgstats.sh - show peer stats similar based on wg show all dump

 ./wgldap.sh - tail the log of the wgldapsync service